 It is an integral function of the JSE to provide facilities for the listing of securities (including securities issued by companies, domestic or foreign), to provide the JSE’s users with an orderly market place for trading in such securities and to regulate the market accordingly.

-The Debt Listings Requirements set out in this document apply to issuers of debt securities and where applicable, to directors, debt sponsors and designated persons.
+The Debt Listings Requirements set out in this document apply to issuers of debt securities and where applicable, to directors, prescribed officers, debt sponsors and designated persons.
 The Debt Listings Requirements contain the rules and procedures governing new applications and continuing obligations applicable to issuers of debt securities.
 They are furthermore aimed at ensuring that the business of the JSE is carried on with due regard to the public interest.

 The General Principles